aws/copilot-cli/site/content/blogs/apprunner-waf.en.md

       WebACLArn:  <paste your WAF Web ACL ARN here> #Paste your WAF Web ACLL ARN here
   ```

-while `addons.parameters.yml` would look like:
+Now, copy, paste and save the content below so that your `addons.parameters.yml` looks like:
   ```yaml
   Parameters:
     ServiceARN: !Ref Service